 During the two examination periods that fall in the Easter Term, there are two formal Quiet Periods during which no parties, private dinners, or other large social gatherings are permitted.
 No events, indoors or out, at which loud music or other amplified noise is played are allowed during either of these Quiet Periods.
 The same restrictions apply to external bookings.
-The Dean is, however, empowered to allow formally-constituted, non-sporting societies to hold small dinners during either of the Quiet Periods, provided that a Fellow is present to ensure that order is kept and to encourage timely and quiet dispersal at the end.
+The Deans are, however, empowered to allow formally-constituted, non-sporting societies to hold small dinners during either of the Quiet Periods, provided that a Fellow is present to ensure that order is kept and to encourage timely and quiet dispersal at the end.

 During the Quiet Periods musical instruments may only be played in rooms between the hours of 1.30 pm and 5.30 pm each day.
 During these periods, undergraduates reading for the Music Tripos and taking the performance option will have priority in booking the Music Practice Room.
 In cases where students need to play the Chapel Organ as part of their preparation for the performance option in Part II of the Music Tripos, the full volume of the instrument may only be used between 3.00 p.m. and 7.30 p.m.

-In the final week of Full Term and beginning on the Saturday before the end of Full Term, the Dean may allow certain private dinners and parties to take place.
+In the final week of Full Term and beginning on the Saturday before the end of Full Term, the Deans may allow certain private dinners and parties to take place.
 These must not feature amplified music or other noise but may be indoor or outdoor events.
 They will be subject to all the usual College regulations, and to any conditions imposed by the Dean.
 It is anticipated that they will be fewer in number per day, and of a more restrained nature, than some events that may be allowed in May Week.

 These regulations apply to all members of College.
 Please note that it is necessary, however, for certain routine College activities, such as lawn-mowing and unobtrusive maintenance, to continue during the two Quiet Periods.